Equality for Flatbush (E4F)’s Suggestions & Tactics as an Alternative to Calling 911 Released: August 9, 2017

 #FreeDavonate #BlackLivesMatter #SayHisName #JusticeforDavonte

 Street vendors are the lifeline of Flatbush and East Flatbush by providing unique and vital services that community residents heavily rely on.
 The vast majority of street vendors are Flatbush and East Flatbush residents who shop and send their children to school within the community.
 But gentrification has made their lives unbearable with street harassment and heavy ticketing at upwards of $2K by the NYPD.
-E4F is fighting the current NYC policy that prohibits street vendors to be on Flatbush Ave between Parkside Avenue and Avenue H from 7am-7pm Monday through Saturday.
-We want the Flatbush Business Improvement District and the NYPD to know that we denounce the economic harassment and racial profiling that is currently happening to street vendors in our neighborhood.
+Between 2016 – 2017, E4F began fighting the current NYC policy that prohibits street vendors to be on Flatbush Ave between Parkside Avenue and Avenue H from 7am-7pm Monday through Saturday.
+The police enforcement of this ordinance successfully pushed street vendors off the corners of Church and Flatbush particularly in 2017.

 WATCH #Brooklyn #NoSeVende : New Spanish-language documentary short by #EqualityforFlatbush on the fight against economic harassment and racial profiling of the street vendors in #Flatbush and #EastFlatbush